Panda Recovery Guide For Advertising And Affiliates

-Most Panda looser have an over-abundance of ads or affiliate links on the page with poor content.
+Most Panda looser has an over-abundance of ads or affiliate links on the page with poor content.
 Far too many Webmasters these days are trying to gain more benefit from advertising and affiliates rather than concerning themselves with content that is useful to the user.
-And the majority of affiliates aggregate copy content from the suppliers/manufactures, adding little or no unique value (that by itself is food for Panda)
+And the majority of affiliates aggregate copy content from the suppliers/manufacturers, adding little or no unique value (that by itself is food for Panda)

-A Google spokesmen made the following statement:
+A Google spokesman made the following statement:

 An extreme example is when a site’s primary function is to funnel users to other sites via ads or affiliate links, the content is widely available on the internet or it’s hastily produced, and is explicitly constructed to attract visitors from search engines.
 The Panda algorithm may continue to show such a site for more specific and highly-relevant queries, but its visibility will be reduced for queries where the site owner’s benefit is disproportionate to the user’s benefit.